Russoul/Voxelized3D-Rust/README.md

 * rust(cargo)
 * OpenGL >= 3.3.0 (detected automatically)
 * cmake
+* gfortran (no need for this on Mac)
-* xrandr, xcursor, xinerama for linux with X11 window system
+* xorg-dev package for linux with X11 window system
 * OpenBlas (or accelerate framework on Mac, distributed with the OS, no need to install anything)

 # Pics